 Instructions

-- While the buckwheat is cooking, prep your vegetables by dicing the onions, peppers, and celery.
+- While the buckwheat is cooking, dice the onions, bell pepper, and celery.
+Heat oil in a large skillet over medium heat.